Group1XPLab2020/Size_and_Space_exp1_magpie_Replication/writing/README.md

+# Study Documentation
-This folder contains all files for communicating, i.e. reporting information about and obtained from our replication experiment in the respectively named subfolders
+This folder contains all files for communicating, i.e. reporting information about and obtained from our replication experiment in the respectively named subfolders.

+Here you can find a detailed description and explanation of our study's design and a discussion of possible design alternatives:
-  - 01_experimentalDesign
+- **01_experimentalDesign**
      - images
      - replication_design.docx
      - replication_design.pdf

+Here you can access our Preregistration:
-  - 02_preregistration_report
+- **02_preregistration_report**
-    - preregistration_report.doc
+     - preregistration_report.docx
      - preregistration_report.pdf

+Find our final report here:
-  - 03_termPaper
+- **03_termPaper**
      - termPaper.rmd
+     - termPaper.pdf
      - references.bib